|

 Airflow Testing of Carburetors

 Measuring the airflow is the easy part.
-Measuring the ΔP accurately is more challenging.
-The vacuum probe in the flowbench that measures the ΔP is supposed to measure just the vacuum.
-The poor choice of the type of probe used, and/or the poor placement of the probe in the flowbench, can allow the probe to be affected by air velocity and air turbulence, making the ΔP reading from the probe inaccurate.
-This inaccurate ΔP reading, in turn, makes the airflow reading inaccurate, and depending on the direction of air velocity and turbulence around the probe, the airflow reading can be dramatically higher or lower than the real airflow.
-The stock ΔP probe in my Superflow bench was seriously affected by air velocity and turbulence around the probe.
-So I replaced it with a different type of probe in a different location, and now the ΔP reading is much less affected by air velocity and turbulence.
-To answer this question, I built a carburetor flow fixture that incorporates a single plane small block Chevrolet intake commonly used on 700 HP oval track engines.
-A new style ΔP probe is used to measure plenum vacuum, and another is used to measure the vacuum drawing air through the ports of the manifold.
-By having the actual pressure recovery of a real racing intake manifold, the flow testing of carbs and spacers is now much more realistic.
-As I had suspected, the pressure recovery of the manifold is better than some of the adapters I used before, and worse than others.
-My standard test for total carb airflow now consists of measuring airflow in relation to plenum vacuum with the carb bolted directly to the manifold (no spacer).
-Carb spacer testing and development takes into account the vacuum that the bench is pulling on the manifold ports.
-This way I can measure the effects of carb spacers on the overall pressure recovery capability of the carb/spacer/manifold combination. © Norm Schenck
+Measuring the delta P accurately is more challenging.
+The vacuum probe in the flowbench that measures the delta P is supposed to measure just the vacuum.
+A poor choice of the type of probe used, and/or the poor placement of the probe in the flowbench, can allow the probe to be affected by air velocity and air turbulence, making the delta P reading from the probe inaccurate and unstable.
+This inaccurate delta P reading, in turn, makes the airflow reading inaccurate, and depending on the direction of air velocity and turbulence around the probe, the airflow reading can be dramatically higher or lower than the real airflow.
+The stock delta P probe in my Superflow 300 bench was seriously affected by air velocity and turbulence around the probe.
+So I replaced it with a different type of probe in a different location, and now the delta P reading is much less affected by air velocity and turbulence.

 |